Exergetic Port-Hamiltonian Systems: Modelling Basics: Introduction

-In traditional systems theory, systems interact by exchanging arbitrary kinds of signals.
-In contrast, pH theory is concerend with structured state-space representations of physical systems.
-The pH structure encodes the exchange of power between systems, subsystems and their components.
-The central structural property of a pH system is a power balance equation which relates the stored power, the dissipated power and the supplied power.
-By definition, the dissipated power is always nonnegative.
-Consequently, for a pH system, the stored power is always less than or equal to the supplied power.
-This is referred to as passivity~\cite{1972Willems,2017Schaft} if the Hamiltonian is bounded from below and as cyclo-passivity if it is not.
-In particular, a (cyclo-)passive system is said to be (cyclo-)lossless if the dissipated power is always zero.
+In traditional systems theory, building blocks interact by exchanging arbitrary signals.
+In contrast to that, the essence of port-Hamiltonian systems theory is to endow models of physical systems with a geometric structure, called Dirac structure~\cite{ 1990Courant, 1993Dorfman, 1998DalsmoSchaft, 2009Merker, 2018BarberoCendraGarciaDiego}, that expresses the exchange of power among system components and possibly across system boundaries.
+The central structural property of a port-Hamiltonian (sub)system is a power balance equation which relates the stored power, the dissipated power and the supplied power.
+By definition, the dissipated power is always non-negative, and consequently, the stored power is always less than or equal to the supplied power.
+This property is referred to as cyclo-passivity (or cyclo-dissipativity).
+If the storage function (Hamiltonian) is bounded from below (implying finite storage capacity), the system is said to be passive (or dissipative).
+If the dissipated power is always zero, the system is said to be (cyclo-)lossless, see~\cite{1972Willems,2017Schaft,2020Schaft}.

-Classically, the Hamiltonian of a pH system is considered to be an energy storage function.
-Hence, the power balance equation is of energetic nature and the dissipated power is the rate at which `energy' disappears due to resistive effects (damping).
-It would contradict the first law if the Hamiltonian were to represent the thermodynamic energy of a non-lossless system.
+As in classical Hamiltonian mechanics, the storage function of a port-Hamiltonian system is traditionally thought of as an `energy' function.
+Hence, the power balance equation should be of energetic type and `dissipated power' should refer to the rate at which `energy' is lost due to phenomena such as mechanical damping or electrical resistance.
+Such use of language is clearly at odds with the first law of thermodynamics.

-In particular for electro-mechanical systems, it often holds that internal energy \textendash{} a macroscopic abstraction of mechanical energy at the microscopic level \textendash{} does not affect the dynamics of interest.
-In such a case, electro-mechanical energy, in a sense, disappears at the macroscopic level and its reappearance at the microscopic level can be ignored.
-This can be made precise by defining the Hamiltonian as an exergy storage function, see~\cref{sec:thermodynamic_meaning_of_H}.
+Many popular applications of port-Hamiltonian systems are confined to the electro-mechanical realm where internal energy (a macroscopic abstraction of mechanical energy at the microscopic level) does not affect the dynamics of interest.
+In~\cite{2009DuindamMacchelliStramigioliBruyninckx} it is stated that for isothermal \footnote{An isothermal system has homogeneous and constant temperature.} systems the Hamiltonian represents `free energy' which can be lost.
+Indeed, in the isothermal case, the three concepts Helmholtz free energy, Gibbs free energy and exergy are closely related.